-Covering 3.8 square miles, Mackinac Island is relatively small.
-One of the joys of visiting the island is being able to ride a bike all the way around it.
+Covering 4 square miles, Mackinac Island is relatively small.
+Small enough that one of the joys of visiting the island is being able to ride a bike all the way around.

-But what is now Mackinac Island used to be much, much smaller.
-The land at one time was almost entirely covered by water.
-Then, as the ancient glacial Lake Algonquin receded and formed the current Great Lakes, Mackinac Island emerged.
+But what is now Mackinac Island actually used to be much, much smaller.
+In fact, the land at one time was almost entirely covered by water.
+Then, as the ancient Lake Algonquin receded and formed the current Great Lakes, Mackinac Island emerged.

-To this day, rising 75 feet up out of the Mackinac Island forest is a tower of rock called Sugar Loaf.
-It is the tallest limestone stack on the island, very likely formed into a spire as the high waters of Lake Algonquin drained away and eroded the surrounding rock.
+To this day, rising 75 feet up out of the forest in Mackinac Island State Park is a tower of rock called Sugar Loaf.
+It is the tallest limestone stack on the island, shaped into a spire as the waters of Lake Algonquin drained away and eroded the surrounding rock.

 At least, that’s what the geological record says.